-The Jersey shore has always been my happy place….but I’m not too happy about the price tag often associated with a vacation there.
-But a trip down the shore doesn’t have to strangle your summer budget.
+A trip down the coast of New Jersey doesn’t have to sabotage your summer budget.
 In fact, there are plenty of things to do for free at the Jersey shore.
-So grab your flip flops and make your way down the Garden State Parkway, because I’m going to share with you six things you can do down the shore for free.
+So grab your flip flops and make your way down the Garden State Parkway, because our Storyteller TravelingMom is going to share with you six things you can do down the South Jersey shore for free.
 Free beach time, free zoo time, even free souvenirs – we got you covered!

 Free at the Jersey shore.
 Almost sounds like an oxymoron, right?
 I mean, even those of us who live in the area complain about the expense associated with going down the shore.
 What my family pays to rent a shore house for a week every August is more than twice what we put out for a villa near Disney World…and that’s just the beginning.
 Beach tags, amusement tickets, and the delicious and necessary boardwalk food….all these things add up to one very expensive vacation.

-But there are ways to save while you visit the shore.
+But the shore is much more than just amusement parks and water parks.
+There are ways to save while you visit the shore.
 In fact, some of the best attractions on the coastline are absolutely free – seriously!
 Forget the high cost attractions and save your money for the famous pizza – here’s a rundown of some things you can do down the shore, without spending a cent.

-Other Jersey shore towns that allow access to the beach without beach tags include Atlantic City, Sandy Hook and Union Beach.
+Other Jersey shore towns with free admission (no beach tags) include Atlantic City and Union Beach.

-- The Cape May Zoo in Cape May Courthouse – Most people don’t think of “zoo” when thinking about a beach vacation, but if you’re headed to the shore, get your head around this – the Cape May Zoo is the hidden gem of the Jersey shore.
+Most people don’t think of “zoo” when thinking about a beach vacation, but if you’re headed to the shore, get your head around this – the Cape May County Park & Zoo is the hidden gem of the Jersey shore.
 Gorgeous, well-laid out and completely free, the 200+ acre zoo is home to animals that you’d expect to see in big city zoos, including African lions, giraffes, bears, bison and bald eagles.
-Plan to spend the day – besides the animals (over 500 in all), the zoo also offers an education station, picnic tables (buy lunch there or bring your own) and a wonderful playground.
+Plan to spend the day – besides the animals (over 500 in all), the zoo also offers an education station, great picnic areas (buy lunch there or bring your own) and a wonderful playground.
 Even the parking is free!

-- The Warren E. Fox Nature Center in Mays Landing – If you’ve had enough of the sand and the sun, but still want to spend your vacation unplugged, head to the Warren E. Fox Nature Center.
-Called the “headquarters for environmental education in Atlantic County,” the center features a great staff eager to show off their knowledge of the area and its environment.
-There are displays featuring area historical artifacts, including some from Native Americans and other, more recent from the companies that were established in the area to meet the war time demand during World War I. The center offers a lot of cool, free events and activities, including guitar lessons, leaf identification classes, movie nights, story time and even yoga.
+If you’ve had enough of the sand and the sun, but still want to spend your vacation unplugged, head to the Warren E. Fox Nature Center.
+The Center features a great staff eager to show off their knowledge of the area and its environment.
+Locals call it the “headquarters for environmental education in Atlantic County.”
+Displays feature area historical artifacts, including some from Native Americans and other, more recent from the companies that were established in the area to meet the war time demand during World War I. The center offers a lot of cool, free events and activities, including guitar lessons, leaf identification classes, movie nights, story time and even yoga.
+And free admission!

-- Collecting Cape May Diamonds in Cape May Point – Let’s be perfectly clear: they’re not really diamonds.
-But these shiny quartz pebbles can be scooped right off the beaches at Cape May Point, and can be polished to resemble the real thing.
-My kids love to take a car ride to Higbee or Sunset Beach while the sun is going down, so they can search for these smooth and shiny pebbles in the light of the waning summer sun.
-Legend has it that Cape May Diamonds were first collected by the Kechemeche Indian tribe, which used them as currency or gave them as gifts.
-We usually keep them to ourselves, putting them in painted clam shells to display as souvenirs of the summer days on the Jersey shore.
+Let’s be perfectly clear: they’re not really diamonds.
+But these shiny quartz pebbles can be scooped right off the beaches at Cape May Point State Park.
+When polished, they resemble the real thing.
+My kids love to take a car ride to Higbee or Sunset Beach while the sun is going down.
+Once there, they search for these smooth and shiny pebbles in the light of the waning summer sun.
+Legend has it that Cape May Diamonds were first collected by the Kechemeche Indian tribe.
+They used them as currency or gave them as gifts.
+We usually put them in painted clam shells to display as souvenirs of the summer days on the Jersey shore.